Q1. Will Invesco continue to sell and support the suite of OppenheimerFunds sponsored retirement programs?

 Q2.
 When is the “Transfer Date”?

 A2.
-The date of closing of the Invesco-OppenheimerFunds transaction (the “Transfer Date”) is anticipated in mid-2019, subject to regulatory and shareholder approvals and other customary closing conditions.
+The date of closing of the Invesco-OppenheimerFunds transaction (the “Transfer Date”) was May 24, 2019.

 Q3.
 Will the investments change?
 Share balance, funds, share prices?
 Different selection?